-4) Commercial bus № K-404 from the Baltiyskaya railway station;
+4) Commercial bus № K-404 from the Baltiyskiy vokzal railway station;

-5) Suburban train from the Baltiysky railway station to the station of Noviy Peterhof (New Peterhof) and then by buses to the fountains;
+5) Suburban train from the Baltiyskiy vokzal railway station to the railway station of Noviy Peterhof (New Peterhof) and then by buses to the fountains;

-6) Hydrofoil from the Neva river embankments to the berth of the Lower park in Petergof.
+6) Hydrofoil from the Neva river embankments to the berth of the Lower park in Peterhof.

-About the subway system read our post here.
+About the St. Petersburg subway system read our post here.